Pucusta/FilmWorld/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+(Node packages are excluded so run `npm install` first.)

 ## Code scaffolding